hammamikhairi/styled-react-gist/README.md

 This rewrite:
 - Adds native TS support
-- Adds Styling feature ( url : css file link || raw css )
+- Adds Styling feature ( url || raw css  )

 #### How it works

-Injects css into the embedded iframe, it can a url of a css file or raw css or both!. <br>
+This package embeds styled github gists in react applications, the styles currently can be imported with a url of a css file `[DOMAIN_NAME]/[FILE_NAME].css` and/or raw css ( refer to this <a href='#-usage'>example</a> )<br>
-Using raw css will override the url-imported css, this will allow applying adjustments to an imported css file :)
+If both methods were used, the styles specified in `cssString` will override the ones, if mentioned, imported with a url.
+This will allow applying adjustments to an open source (coming soon) css file :)

 ## 🚀 Installation